Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Concluding remarks

-The question that how useful our proposed decomposition under perturbation is in practice essentially relates to the question that how "stable" can a decomposition structure be for which there is no satisfactory answer till now in the literature.
+The assumption that no two columns nor rows have same grades is necessary for our current algorithm.
+If we consider the persistence modules induced from filtration functions in the space of all real valued functions, our assumption of distinct grading is a generic property meaning that almost all induced persistence modules satisfy the assumption.
+However, it is still possible that in practice the induced persistence module does not satisfy the assumption.
+Without this assumption, our algorithm computes a (not necessarily total) decomposition which represents a total decomposition of some persistence module $M'$ which can be viewed as a perturbed version of the original persistence module $M$ by an arbitrarily small amount (considering $\Int^d\subseteq \Real^d$).
+That means, the interleaving distance between this $M'$ and $M$ is arbitrarily small.
+The computed decomposition $M'=\oplus M_j'$ depends on the order with which we break the ties.
+How useful is this proposed strategy in practice?
+This question essentially relates to the question of "stability" of decomposition structures for which there is no satisfactory answer yet in the literature.
 Currently there is no universal definition about the stability of the decomposition structure of persistence modules.
 A simple way to address it is to find a matching with minimal bottleneck distance between two decomposition structures of two persistence modules with some cost function chosen for each paired indecomposable components.
 The most common cost function used so far is the interleaving distance.
 The stability-like property under this setting is an active area of recent research.
-There are some results of stability-like property on some special cases of multi-parameter persistence modules, such as rectangle decomposable, triangle decomposable, block decomposable module and some other special interval decomposable modules~\cite{botnan2016algebraic}.
-For general multi-parameter persistence modules, we know that the bottleneck distance, defined as we described above, can be much larger than interleaving distance~\cite{bjerkevik2016stability}.
+There are some results of stability-like property on some special cases of multiparameter persistence modules, such as rectangle decomposable, triangle decomposable, block decomposable module and some other special interval decomposable modules~\cite{botnan2016algebraic}.
+For general multiparameter persistence modules, we know that the bottleneck distance, defined as we described above, can be much larger than interleaving distance~\cite{bjerkevik2016stability}.
+One possible solution is that, based on the stability-like property of rectangle decomposable modules and special interval decomposable modules, one can approximate the original persistence modules with rectangle or interval decomposable modules with a similar decomposition structure which may provide some stability like property~ \cite{DeyXin2021RecApprox_arXiv}.